attcs/Octree/README.md

 * Boost: 2D, 3D; `boost::geometry::octree_point`, `octree_box`, etc. (adaptor.boost.h)
 * `struct{x,y,z}`: 2D, 3D; (adaptor.xyz.h)

+## Optional defines
+The following defines can be used before the header file include:
+* `ORTHOTREE__USE_PMR` / `ORTHOTREE__DISABLE_PMR`: polymorphic allocators can be used in the node container.
+On MSVC it could have significant performance gain (5-10%).
+Therefore, on MSVC the default is `ON`, but it is overridable with these flags.
+* `ORTHOTREE__DISABLED_NODECENTER`: It turns off node center calculation during creation.
+Less memory is used, but in specific algorithms it must be calculated repeatedly.
+* `ORTHOTREE__DISABLED_NODESIZE`: It turns off the node size calculation during initialization.
+Otherwise node sizes are contained level-wise.

 ## Major aliases in OrthoTree
 ```C++
   /// Default geometrical base elements